LSEG-API-Samples/Article.EikonAPI.Python.Jupyter.Geographic_Sale_Breakdown/README.md

 ### Plotting a graph

 Finally, we are now ready for plotting a graph.
-We create a Python function ```format_revenues_number``` to to reformat large revenue numbers into a readable numbers in trillions, billions or millions unit. a readable numbers in trillions, billions or millions unit.
+We create a Python function ```format_revenues_number``` to reformat large revenue numbers into a readable numbers in trillions, billions or millions unit. a readable numbers in trillions, billions or millions unit.
 This function source code is based on [Dan Friedman](https://github.com/frieds/frieds.github.io)'s [How to Format Large Tick Values tutorial](https://github.com/frieds/frieds.github.io/tree/master/data-visualizations/how_to_format_large_tick_values_files) source code via GitHub.

 ```
 def format_revenues_number(tick_val, pos):